ananyabmirle-netizen/labubananas/README.md

 ## 🚀 Solution

-**Form a Bunch** provides an intuitive, all-in-one communication hub for unions and employees.
+**BunchUp** provides an intuitive, all-in-one communication hub for unions and employees.
 Think of it as a **"Reddit for labor unions"**—a safe digital space for workers to organize, communicate, and advocate for better working conditions.

 ### Core Features